alchitry/alchitry.github.io/content/tutorials/roms-and-fsms.md

     input block,        // block transmissions
     output busy,        // module is busy when 1 input data[8],      // data to send
-    input newData       // flag for new data
+    input new_data      // flag for new data
 ) {
 ```